The best running water bottles 2025: stay hydrated as you clock up the miles with our easy-to-carry and convenient picks

 Heavy in one hand at full capacity

 There’s also a small zipped pocket with a key clip, big enough for car keys, a cash card and a small snack but not a smartphone (although it would fit a small Nokia-style emergency phone).
-The bottle is BPA-free and has a wide opening so it’s very easy to refill in streams or pour in energy / electrolyte powder.
-The rubberized drink valve is also very easy to use and doesn’t leak.
+The bottle is BPA-free and has a wide opening so we found it very easy to refill in streams or pour in electrolyte powder.
+We found that the rubberized drink valve was also very easy to use and doesn’t leak.

 Salomon Active Handheld Running Bottle